ryan-hill83/SS-Premium-Apparel/README.md

 Features:

 - Sticky Header.
-- Header contains Search Bar, Search Categories, Sort Dropdown and Cart with Item Count.
+- Header contains 'Search Bar', 'Search Categories', 'Sort Dropdown' and 'Cart with Item Count'.
-- Product cards contain Product Image, Product Title, Price, MSRP and ATC button.
+- Product cards contain 'Product Image', 'Product Title', 'Price', 'MSRP' and 'ATC button'.
-- Number of Results Displayed along with Search Query.
+- Number of results displayed along with search query.
-- Pagination at bottom with Previous and Next Buttons.
+- Pagination at bottom with previous and next buttons.
+- Load default image if no product image loads.
-- Mobile Responsive.
+- Mobile responsive.

 This project is built with React and plain ol' CSS.